 For this purpose, within 15 days from the date of the arrival of the foreign national at a hotel, sanatorium, rest home, boarding house, campground, tourist base, apartment or other living space, the administration or owner of such living space (the receiving party) should submit to the State Migration Service an application on the registration of the foreign national at the place of residence and stay, together with a scanned copy of the foreign national's passport.
-No state duty is payable for the registration of foreign nationals at their place of residence and stay.
+Foreign nationals may also submit such applications themselves.
+No state duty is payable for the registration of foreign nationals at their places of residence and stay.
+Failure to register at such place of residence may result in administrative penalties for the foreign national or administration of the receiving party.

-The application must be submitted by e-mail (qeydiyyat@ migration.gov.az), and an electronic application form is available on the website of the State Migration Service (www.migration.gov.az).
-After receipt of the application form, the State Migration Service shall register the foreign national at the place of residence and stay and shall provide written notification to the receiving party within one working day.
+The registration application must be submitted by email (qeydiyyat@migration.gov.az); an electronic application form is available on the website of the State Migration Service (www.migration.gov.az).
+After receipt of the application form, the State Migration Service will register the foreign national at the place of residence and stay and provide written notification to the receiving party within one working day.